NFL Records That Could Fall During the 2019 Season

 When Michael Vick entered the league in 2001, he was a revelation—a cannon-armed southpaw with scrambling ability very few (if any) quarterbacks had ever displayed in the NFL.
 In 2006, he took that scrambling ability to the next level.
 He averaged over eight yards per carry and did something many thought we'd never see a quarterback do in the league: rush for over 1,000 yards.

 Fast-forward over a decade, and another signal-caller, though right-handed, has evoked more than a few comparisons to Vick.

 Yes, the offseason plan for the Baltimore Ravens has no doubt revolved around helping second-year quarterback Lamar Jackson improve as a passer.
 The 147 carries he had in 2018 were 24 more than Vick had in that 2006 season and obviously led to more punishment than Ravens head coach John Harbaugh would like to see Jackson take.

 But the Ravens are also a team with legitimate postseason aspirations after they won the AFC North in 2018.
 They're going to do whatever it takes to win.
 And it's not like Jackson is suddenly going to morph into a pocket passer; scrambling has always been—and will always be—a big part of his game.

-Over seven outings from Week 11 to Week 17 last year, Jackson gained 556 yards on the ground—an average of 79.4 yards per game.
+In his last seven regular-season outings and the playoff loss to the Chargers, Jackson gained 610 yards on the ground for an average of 76.3 yards per game.
 At that pace, he wouldn't just break Vick's record over a full season.

 He'd shatter it.